 - Until 317GL of inflows are received, new allocations to general security users won’t be possible.

-WaterNSW will be undertaking a range of drought mitigation projects to extend water supplies to meet critical human water needs to local communities in the Macquarie Valley.
-As the first stage, works will involve:
+WaterNSW is undertaking a range of drought mitigation projects to extend water supplies to affected communities currently under Stage 4 critical drought conditions.
+These projects prioritise water supply to meet critical human water needs in the Macquarie Valley.

 Community presentations and updates

 While water storage in the Macquarie valley remains at critically low levels, we will update you as news comes in via our media releases and water operations updates.
 This will be in addition to our monthly Regional NSW drought report.